 • MGMT:4600 Nonprofit Ethics and Governance (3 s.h.)

-Students must take at least one of these courses (3 s.h.) but can take both for a total of (6 s.h.), in which case one will count as an elective:
+Students must take at least one of these courses (3 s.h.).
+If taking more, they will count as electives:

 • JMC:3720 Nonprofit Communication (3 s.h.)